INL/BlackLab/core/src/site/markdown/how-to-configure-indexing.md

 <a id="subproperties"></a>

-## Subannotations, for e.g. making part of speech features separately searchable (EXPERIMENTAL)
+## Subannotations, for e.g. making part of speech features separately searchable

 Note that this feature is still (somewhat) experimental and details may change in future versions.